WHAT IS REIKI?

 For any questions about Reiki in hospitals, please feel free to contact Veronique.
 She worked as a Reiki volunteer at Elmhurst Memorial Hospital for a few years and would be more than happy to share her experience with Reiki, and how it helps in the hospital setting.

-Many people are surprised to discover that distant healing is just as effective as hands-on healing.
+Many people are surprised to discover that distance healing is just as effective as hands-on healing.
 The practice of Reiki allows healing to not only happen across space but also across time, allowing multi-generational and multi-dimensional healing.
 The subtle energy can affect you, a loved one, a group, a situation or an event.
-Distant healing can be done at any time and received from anywhere if the recipient is opened to it.
-Distant healing can provide support on a continuous basis to someone over a period of time.
+Distance healing can be offed at any time and received from anywhere if the recipient is opened to it.
+Distance healing can provide support on a continuous basis to someone over a period of time.
 Please check our page "Sessions" that will lead your to our distance healing service.

 Note: Reiki is not to be used as a substitute for medical care.
 Reiki can be complementary to any professional medical/psychological care.
 Always check with your physician before starting Reiki.